Sirbir/RouletteGame/README.md

 An Android phone with an API level of 15 or above.

 ### Installing
+*Download the apk [here](https://github.com/Sirbir/RouletteGame/blob/master/roulette.apk) and install on your phone.

 ## Built With
 * [Android Studio](https://developer.android.com/develop/index.html) - The development framework used